Audible Subscription Plans & Prices: Which One Is Right For You?

 Comparing Audible Prices

 If you’re trying to just minimize your annual or monthly costs while still enjoying the benefits of being an Audible member, the Silver membership is a great option.
 At $89.70 per year or $7.48 per month, it’s very affordable.
-But what if you want to get more credits without paying the price of the audiobooks?
+But what if you want to get more credits without paying the original prices of the audiobooks?
 Not to worry.
 Even though your credit only comes once every 2 months, you still have the option to buy more credits at any given time.

 At the top of my account, Audible always has this offer to Buy 3 Extra Credits at $35.88 ($11.96/credit).
 Yes, you have to buy 3 at a time, but the price per credit is actually comparable to the Platinum Monthly ($11.48/credit), which is a good deal.
 This option is available to all members, so if you’re feeling low on credits but don’t want to commit to an upgraded membership level, this is the way to go.